xCrystal/crystal-randofuser/README.md

 Pokemon such as Raichu, Arcanine or Starmie that could only learn a subset of moves compared to their pre-evolutions have had their movesets updated to match the moves learnable by their pre-evolutions, although with a small level delay similar to the patterns found in other evolved Pokemon.

 #### <b>Base Stats</b>
-The user can choose wether each Base Stat is averaged or whether only the base stat patterns are averaged, keeping the BST (base stat total) of the base Pokemon unchanged.
+The user can choose whether each Base Stat is averaged or whether only the base stat patterns are averaged, keeping the BST (base stat total) of the base Pokemon unchanged.
 The second option differs from the first in that the resulting values of the base stats are then multiplied by a "BST factor", which is the quotient of the BST of the base Pokemon and the BST of the secondary Pokemon.
 This way, trainer and wild Pokemon can keep their original strength.

 #### <b>Growth rates</b>
 If 'average base stat patterns only' is chosen, the Growth Rate of the base Pokemon is retained.
-Otherwise, if either Pokemon's Growth Rate is parabolic, the base's Pokemon Growth Rate is also retained.
+If not, yet either Pokemon's Growth Rate is parabolic, the base Pokemon's Growth Rate is also retained.
 The parabolic Growth Rate is a special one related to Pokemon that appear early in the game (such as the starters) in order to make them grow fast at lower levels and slow-ish at higher levels.
-Otherwise, that is, when the Growth Rates of both original Pokemon are linear, and the experience requirement to grow levels is averaged, introducing two sub-types of Growth Rates for this purpose.
+Otherwise, that is, when the Growth Rates of both original Pokemon are linear, the experience requirement to grow levels is averaged, introducing two sub-types of Growth Rates for this purpose.

-Additioanlly, there is a selectable option to homogenize the Growth Rates, ignoring all the other rules.
-This option will make all Pokemon use a custom Growth Rate with characteristics from both the parabolic and fast growth rates.
+Additionally, there is a selectable option to homogenize Growth Rates, ignoring all the other rules.
+This option will make all Pokemon use a custom Growth Rate with characteristics from the parabolic and fast growth rates.
 It makes all Pokemon grow relatively fast at all level ranges, which is ideal to soften any necessity of grinding.

 #### <b>Other data</b>
 - <b>Base Experience</b>: the average of the two original Pokemon.
 If 'average base stat patterns only' is selected, the base experience value of the base Pokemon weighs 80% of the total.